PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Scupper Plugs for Camping

-• Keep gear dry when loading
+• Keep gear dry when loading and unloading the kayak

-• Prevent morning dew from draining into storage areas
+• Prevent morning dew from draining into storage areas overnight

-• Create a more stable platform for packing
+• Create a more stable platform for packing and organizing equipment

 Fishing Applications

-• Dry deck for tackle boxes
+• Dry deck surface for tackle boxes and gear

-• No water splashing on sensitive electronics
+• No water splashing on sensitive electronics like fish finders

-• More comfortable for all-day trips
+• More comfortable platform for all-day fishing trips

 Photography and Wildlife Viewing